johnnovak/RML-Amiga/website/docs/manual/customising-your-setup.md

 - By making changes to the configs in the WinUAE settings window directly.
-The benefit of this approach is that you can customise every aspect of the emulation---only a small subset of these possibilities is exposed in the config tool.
+The benefit of this approach is that you can customise every aspect of the emulation --- only a small subset of these possibilities is exposed in the config tool.
 The drawback is it's fairly easy to screw things up if you're not an expert WinUAE user and you cannot apply bulk changes to multiple configs this way.